ugail/eeg-subject-identity-study/README.md

    ```python
    BASE_DIR = Path("/content/drive/MyDrive/your/path/to/data")
    ```
 4. Run all cells.
 Runtime is approximately 20–30 minutes on a CPU instance.
-GPU (A100 or equlivalent is strongly recommended).
+GPU (A100 or equivalent is strongly recommended).

 ---